Get started with InfluxDB

 Use Telegraf to quickly write data to InfluxDB Cloud.
 Create new Telegraf configurations automatically in the InfluxDB UI, or manually update an existing Telegraf configuration to send data to your InfluxDB Cloud instance.

-For details, see Automatically configure Telegraf and .
+For details, see and Manually update Telegraf configurations.

 Scrape data